Country of origin: cambodia

 [i] Did you have children there?

-[r] Yes….
-In Cambodia… I had four children.
+[r] Yes… In Cambodia… I had four children.
 In Cambodia, I had four children.

 [i] Boys or girls?

 [r] Two boys, two girls.
-In 1975… In 1975,[my ex-husband] moved to Hong Kong.
-And we couldn’t….
-In Cambodia, they started to expel us… We couldn’t see each other again.
+In 1975… In 1975, [my ex-husband] left for Hong Kong.
+And we couldn’t… In Cambodia, they started to expel us… We couldn’t see each other again.
 When Pol Pot was overthrown, I brought these four children.
-With my older brother’s child, that made five.
-With my mother, and my grandmother.
-The whole family, that was about 20 people.
-We took the road together.
+With my great-uncle’s child, there were five of us.
+With my mother and my grandmother.
+The whole family, there were about twenty of us.
+We set off together.

 [i] When you walked…